Benefits Of LGBTQ Therapy

 LGBTQIA+ stigma in healthcare settings

 Almost one in six LGBTQIA+ adults have experienced stigma and discrimination in a healthcare setting, leading 1 in 5 individuals in this community to avoid seeking out healthcare services due to fear.
 Those who experience discrimination also tend to experience a higher risk of heart disease and high blood pressure, making it even more important for them to receive routine healthcare.
 Reachable, affirming care is lacking in both physical and mental health services.
 Non-binary clients, for instance, often have trouble relating to therapists or experience outright prejudice and discrimination.
-They may struggle to find a therapist with experience treating gender dysphoria or offering mental health resources to gender-diverse individuals.
+They may struggle to find a therapist with experience treating gender dysphoria or offering counseling and mental health resources to gender-diverse individuals.

-Finding a provider
+Finding a therapist

 If you identify as LGBTQIA+ and you’re searching for a therapist, you can use these suggestions to find a therapist with expertise who may be a good fit:

 - If you decide your therapist is not a good fit, it’s okay to look for someone else.
+It’s important to find the right therapist to get the most out of your therapy sessions.

 Mental health tips for LGBTQIA+ individuals